readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 Accumulation as impersonal purpose of the capitalist economy:

-The purpose “making *more* money” (regardless of as hoarder or as capitalist) all economic subjects deny each other, because the simple purpose “make money *at all*” is included in it – but in quantitatively exponentiated form – and the purpose of attracting social access power contains an antagonism.
+With the purpose “making *more* money” (regardless of as hoarder or as capitalist) all economic subjects deny each other, because the simple purpose “make money *at all*” is included in it – but in quantitatively exponentiated form – and the purpose of attracting social access power contains an antagonism.
 Competition